TylerTemp/SaintsField/README.md

 3. You may not want to use it on `int`, `float` (because only `0` is not `truly`) or `bool`, but it's still allowed if you insist

 If you have addressable installed, using `Required` on addressable's `AssetReference` will check if the target asset is valid

+If you have `RequiredIf`, `Required` will work as a config privider instead.
+See `RequiredIf` section for more information.

 Parameters: